 Cooking with Beechnuts

 Though in the US beechnuts are mostly considered a foragers novelty or a survival food these days, in Europe beechnuts are still used for cooking.
 The french press out the rich oil for flavorful salad dressings at a rate of about 1 quart of oil to 10 pounds of nuts.
-They also roast and grind the nuts into coffee substitute, that according to some is one of the best you can forage.
+They also roast and grind the nuts into a coffee substitute, that according to some is one of the best you can forage.

 Historically in the US, beechnuts were ground into flour and cooked into cakes.
 Settlers extended the life of their flour by replacing half of it with beech flour in cakes, and at the same time got a more flavorful and nutritious cake as a result.